aparmendariz/mcf_docs/docs/source/algorithm_reference/inference.rst

    * - Parameter
      - Description
    * - ``p_se_boot_ate``
-     - (Integer or Boolean (or None), optional) – Bootstrap of standard errors for ATE.
+     - Bootstrap of standard errors for ATE.
 Specify either a Boolean (if True, number of bootstrap replications will be set to 199) or an integer corresponding to the number of bootstrap replications (this implies True).
 None: 199 replications p_cluster_std is True, and False otherwise.
 Default is None.
    * - ``p_se_boot_gate``
-     - (Integer or Boolean (or None), optional) – Bootstrap of standard errors for GATE.
+     - Bootstrap of standard errors for GATE.
 Specify either a Boolean (if True, number of bootstrap replications will be set to 199) or an integer corresponding to the number of bootstrap replications (this implies True).
 None: 199 replications p_cluster_std is True, and False otherwise.
 Default is None.
    * - ``p_se_boot_iate``
-     - (Integer or Boolean (or None), optional) – Bootstrap of standard errors for IATE.
+     - Bootstrap of standard errors for IATE.
 Specify either a Boolean (if True, number of bootstrap replications will be set to 199) or an integer corresponding to the number of bootstrap replications (this implies True).
 None: 199 replications p_cluster_std is True, and False otherwise.
 Default is None.
    * - ``p_cond_var``
-     - True: Conditional mean & variances are used.
-False: Variance estimation uses directly.
+     - Determines if conditional mean and variances are used.
+Accepts True or False.
+If True, conditional mean and variances are used; if False, variance estimation is direct.
 Default (or None) is True.
    * - ``p_knn``
-     - (Boolean (or None), optional) – True: k-NN estimation.
-False: Nadaraya-Watson estimation.
-Nadaray-Watson estimation gives a better approximaton of the variance, but k-NN is much faster, in particular for larger datasets.
+     - Specifies the kNN method.
+If True, k-NN estimation is used; if False, Nadaraya-Watson estimation is employed.
+Nadaraya-Watson estimation provides a better approximation of the variance, while k-NN is faster, especially for larger datasets.
 Default (or None) is True.

 Example